jaetask/xstate-form/README.md

 });
 ```

+_note: we don't currently use the `meta.field.type` but think this is a good idea for future use, form generation, testing etc_

 ## Validation

 Form validation works via a simple JS function, (this enables any validation library, including `Yup` to be used by the user).
 There is a [ticket](https://github.com/jaetask/xstate-form/projects/1#card-52968847) to add Yup integration by default via `validationSchema`